 Figure 1.
 Schematic illustration of uniform sampling and transfer sampling strategies.
 (A) The target function.
 (B) BO with uniform initial sampling.
 Uniform initial sampling collects comprehensive global information about the target function, allowing for the identification of the global optimum after a few iterations.
 (C) BO with knowledge transfer from a source function.
 Transfer sampling directly focues on the likely region of the global optimum, achieving rapid convergence through minimal iterations.

-In this study, we undertook the following work: (a) We propose a globally uniform initial sampling strategy, Euclidean Distance Sampling (EDS), for scenarios lacking relevant data references.
-Compared to Random Sampling and Latin Hypercube Sampling (LHS), EDS markedly improves the stability of surrogate model performance during the initialization phase and diminishes the risk of convergence to local optima in the optimization process. (b) When relevant data are available, we utilize a transfer learning strategy that integrates knowledge from related datasets into the sampling process for the target task[33, 34], thus reducing the experimental effort needed to locate the global optimum.
-The distinctive feature of this method lies in its capability to assess the correlation between the source model and the target task across iterations.
-It dynamically adjusts the extent of knowledge transfer based on this correlation, thereby facilitating effective and reliable transfer sampling in Bayesian Optimization.It is noteworthy that the two methods described above are tailored to initial sampling strategies and function in parallel.
+In this work, we explore and discuss initial sampling strategies in two BO scenarios.(1) For scenarios lacking relevant data references, we propose a globally uniform initial sampling strategy, Euclidean Distance Sampling (EDS),.
+Compared to Random Sampling and Latin Hypercube Sampling (LHS), EDS enables uniform initial sampling across the global space, providing a general understanding of the target black-box function, thereby avoiding local optima and facilitating the discovery of the global optimum (Fig. 1b).
+(2) When relevant data are available, we employ a transfer learning strategy [33, 34] to transfer knowledge from the source function to the optimization task of the target black-box function, helping BO to directly locate the global optimum (Fig. 1c).It is noteworthy that the two methods described above are tailored to initial sampling strategies and function in parallel.
 In practical optimization scenarios, the choice of an appropriate initial sampling method should be informed by the specific context of data availability.

 This paper is organized as follows: Section 2 introduces the proposed Euclidean Distance Sampling (EDS) and transfer sampling strategy; Section 3 illustrates these methods using the Goldstein-Price function [35]; Section 4 conducts simulated optimization and algorithm testing on two real material datasets—the Buchwald-Hartwig cross-coupling reaction dataset and the alloy creep life dataset.
-Finally, we provide evidence demonstrating that, across various contexts of data availability, both EDS and transfer sampling strategies significantly enhance the optimization process of the target task.
+Finally, we provide evidence that the EDS strategy significantly enhances the stability of model performance when initializing the surrogate model, while reducing the risk of converging to local extrema during the BO process.
+The transfer sampling strategy enables the analysis of the correlation between the source model and the target task throughout the iterative process of BO.
+By dynamically adjusting the degree of knowledge transfer based on this correlation, this approach effectively assists in the optimization of the target task when the source task is relevant.

 Methodology